In show of support, Canada, France open consulates in Greenland

 Sign up now: Get ST's newsletters delivered to your inbox

-COPENHAGEN – Canada and France, which both adamantly oppose President Donald Trump’s wish to control Greenland, will open consulates in the Danish autonomous territory’s capital on Feb 6, in a strong show of support for the local government.
+NUUK - Canada and France, which both oppose US President Donald Trump’s claim to Greenland, opened consulates in the Danish autonomous territory’s capital on Feb 6, in a show of support for the local government.

-Since returning to the White House in 2025, Mr Trump has repeatedly insisted that Washington needs to control the strategic, mineral-rich Arctic island for security reasons.
+Since returning to the White House in 2025, Mr Trump has insisted that Washington needs to control the strategic, mineral-rich Arctic island

+struck a “framework” dealwith NATO chief Mark Rutte to ensure greater US influence.

-A US-Denmark-Greenland working group has been established to discuss ways to meet Washington’s security concerns in the Arctic, but the details of the talks have not been made public.
+A US-Denmark-Greenland working group has been established to discuss Washington’s security concerns in the Arctic, but details have not been made public.

 While Denmark and Greenland have said they share Mr Trump’s security concerns, they have insisted that sovereignty and territorial integrity are a “red line” in the discussions.

-“In a sense, it’s a victory for Greenlanders to see two allies opening diplomatic representations in Nuuk,” said Assoc Professor Jeppe Strandsbjerg, a political scientist at the University of Greenland.
+“In a sense, it’s a victory for Greenlanders to see two allies opening diplomatic representations in Nuuk,” said Mr Jeppe Strandsbjerg, a political scientist at the University of Greenland.

-“There is great appreciation for the support against what Mr Trump has said.”
+“There is great appreciation for the support against what Trump has said.”

-French President Emmanuel Macron announced Paris’ plans to open a consulate during a visit to Nuuk in June 2025, where he expressed Europe’s “solidarity” with Greenland and criticised Mr Trump’s ambitions.
+French President Emmanuel Macron announced plans to open a consulate during a visit to Nuuk in June, where he expressed Europe’s “solidarity” with Greenland and criticised Mr Trump’s ambitions.

-The newly-appointed French consul Jean-Noel Poirier has previously served as ambassador to Vietnam.
+The French consul, Mr Jean-Noel Poirier, has previously served as ambassador to Vietnam.

+“The first item on the agenda will be to listen to Greenlanders, to hear them, to let them explain in detail their position, and from our side to confirm to them our support, as much as they and the Danish side want,” Mr Poirier told AFP, before leaving Copenhagen for Nuuk.

-Canada meanwhile announced in late 2024 that it would open a consulate in Greenland to boost cooperation.
+Canada announced in late 2024 that it would open a consulate in Greenland to boost cooperation.

+That decision “came as Canada was choosing to strengthen its Arctic strategy when Mr Trump’s return was expected,” French researcher and Arctic expert Mikaa Blugeon-Mered told AFP.

-The opening of the consulates is “a way of telling Mr Donald Trump that his aggression against Greenland and Denmark is not a question for Greenland and Denmark alone, it’s also a question for European allies and also for Canada as an ally, as a friend of Greenland and the European allies also,” Assoc Prof Ulrik Pram Gad, Arctic expert at the Danish Institute of International Studies, told AFP.
+The opening of the consulates is “a way of telling Donald Trump that his aggression against Greenland and Denmark is not a question for Greenland and Denmark alone, it’s also a question for European allies and also for Canada as an ally, as a friend of Greenland and the European allies also”, Mr Ulrik Pram Gad, Arctic expert at the Danish Institute of International Studies, told AFP.

 “The consequences are obviously not just Danish.
 It’s European and global.”